 - Oops!Something went wrong.Please try again later.

-TORONTO, Dec.
-29, 2020 /PRNewswire/ -- Thomson Reuters Corporation (TSX / NYSE: TRI) today announced that it has received approval from the Toronto Stock Exchange (TSX) for the annual renewal of its normal course issuer bid (NCIB).
-Under the renewed NCIB, up to 5 million common shares (which represents approximately 1% of Thomson Reuters issued and outstanding common shares) may be repurchased between January 4, 2021 and January 3, 2022.
+TORONTO, June 8, 2022 /CNW/ -- Thomson Reuters Corporation (TSX/NYSE: TRI) today announced it has received approval from the Toronto Stock Exchange (TSX) for the annual renewal of its normal course issuer bid (NCIB).
+The company also announced that it plans to repurchase up to US$2.0 billion of its shares under the new NCIB.

 Decisions regarding any future repurchases will depend on certain factors, such as market conditions, share price and other opportunities to invest capital for growth.
 Thomson Reuters may elect to suspend or discontinue share repurchases at any time, in accordance with applicable laws.

 For its NCIB that began on January 4, 2021 and expired on January 3, 2022, Thomson Reuters previously received approval from the TSX to repurchase up to 20 million common shares.
 Of this amount, Thomson Reuters repurchased 12,795,358 common shares for a total cost of approximately US$1.4 billion, representing an average price of US$109.42 per share.
 Thomson Reuters repurchased the common shares through the facilities of the TSX, the NYSE and other alternative trading systems through its broker.

 Thomson Reuters (TSX/NYSE: TRI) is a leading provider of business information services.
 Our products include highly specialized information-enabled software and tools for legal, tax, accounting and compliance professionals combined with the world's most global news service – Reuters.
 For more information on Thomson Reuters, visit tr.com and for the latest world news, reuters.com.